loweisz/generate-avatar/README.md

   generateFromString("example@test.com")
 ```

 This will generate the svg in a string format.
-In order to use it on your webpage or wherever you want you for example use the [image data src attribute](https://css-tricks.com/lodge/svg/09-svg-data-uris/) like this:
+In order to use it, you can use the [image data src attribute](https://css-tricks.com/lodge/svg/09-svg-data-uris/) like this:

 ```
 <img src={`data:image/svg+xml;utf8,${generateFromString("example@test.com")}`} />
 ```

-This will generate the following svg image.
+This will generate and display the following svg image.

 ![](example.png)

-Or you can [try it out here](https://generate-avatar.now.sh/?str=example@test.com) and download the image.
+[Try it out here](https://generate-avatar.now.sh/?str=example@test.com) and download the image.
+You will see that it generates the exact same image everytime.
+Isn't that amazing ?